sneeves1/sneeves1.github.io/index.md

 ## Featured Research Project:
 ### [River's Edge Trails](/rivers_edge/)
 [<img src="rivers_edge/draft1.png?raw=true"/>](/rivers_edge/)
+This is an early draft of my project to map the River's Edge Trails in Brunswick, MD.
+Final draft and full description coming soon.

 ### [Fruit and the City: Measuring the Accuracy and Bias of Public Science](/483trees/)